-Tatiana was born in New York (1983) and raised in Europe, where she attended The International School of Geneva.
+Tatiana was born in New York (1983).
+The family lived in Park Avenue, but she was raised in Europe.
+The heiress attended The International School of Geneva.

 She went on to study Art History at the American University of London.
 And then lived in New York, where she worked for Vanity Fair magazine.

-With such a cosmopolitan life she speaks five languages fluently: her paternal Spanish, her maternal Portuguese, plus Italian, French, and English.
+With such cosmopolitan life, she speaks five languages fluently: her paternal Spanish, her maternal Portuguese, plus French, Italian, and English.

-Charlotte introduced Tatiana to her brother, Andrea, who at the time was the second in line to the throne of the principality.
+Charlotte introduced Tatiana to her brother, Andrea Casiraghi.
+At the time, Andrea was second in line to the throne of the principality.

 The South American and the Monegasque hit it off.
-And the private couple has been in a stable relationship since at least 2004 -in that year they were first photographed together in Spain.
+She and Andrea are very private about their relationship.
+But they have been together since at least 2004 -the year they were first photographed together in Spain.

 The couple now lives in London, a city Tatiana fell in love with while studying college there.